aazalan/hexlet-laravel/README.md

 # Blog
 Website where you can post new articles and add comments.
-Also articles and comments could be updated or delated.
+Also articles and comments could be updated or deleted.

 Project designed with Laravel and interaction with database realized using Eloquent ORM.